Welcome to August! This month’s challenge takes place in your pipes…

 So what can we do?
 The answer is twofold.
 First, we can simply use less water.
 The average Auckland household uses 174 litres of water per day in winter and slightly more in summer.
 Most of this water is used for showers and baths (31%), followed closely by laundry (24%), toilets (19%) and taps (16%).
 Water conservation in the home isn’t rocket science.
 Most of us know what to do, it’s just a matter of committing ourselves to making changes and practicing those changes until they become part of our everyday routine.
 So find a couple of water-saving practices that you think could work for you and try them out this month.
 See the resources section below for tips about where to start.

 Secondly, you can use your voice and your vote to stand up for a resource that can’t speak for itself.
 If you’re looking to have a bigger impact on the state of New Zealand’s freshwater systems, get educated, and get talking to your friends, your family and your elected representatives about the issue.
-Fresh water is a hot topic right now as the country struggles to reconcile its clean green image with its polluted freshwater systems and the industries that impact those systems (see these two recent New Zealand Geographic articles: Troubled Waters and No Swimming).
+Fresh water is a hot topic as the country struggles to reconcile its clean green image with its polluted freshwater systems and the industries that impact those systems (see these two New Zealand Geographic articles: Troubled Waters and No Swimming).
 Freshwater systems need advocates, and the Government (at all levels) needs to hear from those who value them.

 Reduce Reuse Recycle… it applies to water too!